Skip to content ↓

 Intent

 Montem’s intent is to equip pupils with a wide range of skills to prepare them for the future.
-Whether it be through using a range of software on a variety of devices, developing an understanding of how computer systems work, or facilitating pupils’ creativity and ability to develop their ideas using IT, our pupils should gain experiences that strengthen their skillset.
+Whether it be through using a range of software on a variety of devices, developing an understanding of how computer systems work, or facilitating pupils’ creativity and ability to develop their ideas using IT, our pupils should gain experiences that strengthen their skills.

 Montem intends that this skill set is continually delivered with Online Safety in mind in all areas covered.
 Our school aims to promote a cross-curricular approach to ICT & Computing, including extra-curricular lunchtime clubs for pupils.